About Us

 This statement recognizes and respects the Indigenous peoples who have been living and working on this land since time immemorial.
 “It is important that we express our gratitude and appreciation by understanding the long history that has brought us to this land and seek to understand our place within that history.
 Truthful acknowledgment of our past is crucial to building mutual respect- Connecting us once again regardless of barriers of heritage and difference.” – Darlene Kascak – Schaghticoke Tribal Nation

-First and foremost, The Institute for American Indian Studies (IAIS) seeks to provide resources for the preservation and resurgence of Indigenous knowledge and lifeways.
-From its inception, IAIS has worked to foster a bridge between Indigenous and non- Indigenous communities.
-Today, the IAIS museum provides Indigenous-led education that centers Indigenous perspectives for thousands of museum visitors and K-12 students every year, the majority of whom are non-Indigenous.
-For the past decade, our knowledgeable Education Department has been restructured by Darlene Kascak, Schaghticoke Tribal Nation (STN) and is now led by Irene Norman and Gabe Benjamin.
-During this time, IAIS has become a critical site of learning about decolonial histories for non-Indigenous Americans, as well as a site of research and cultural revitalization (through Indigenous-led workshops) for Indigenous peoples.
+The Institute for American Indian Studies (IAIS) seeks to provide resources for the preservation and resurgence of Indigenous knowledge and lifeways.
+From its inception, IAIS has worked to foster a bridge between Indigenous and non-Indigenous communities.
+Today, our Indigenous-led educational programming provides thousands of museum visitors and K-12 students, the majority of whom are non-Indigenous, with an understanding of Indigenous perspectives.
+For the past decade, our knowledgeable Education Department has been restructured by Darlene Kascak, Schaghticoke Tribal Nation (STN), and is now led by Irene Norman (Mohawk descent).
+During this time, IAIS has become a critical site of learning about decolonial histories for non- Indigenous Americans, as well as a site of research and cultural revitalization in support of Indigenous peoples.

-The Institute for American Indian Studies (IAIS) began in 1975 as a collaborative research hub between Indigenous (see our Hall of Elders) and non-Indigenous archaeologists and community members in western Connecticut formerly called the American Indian Archaeological Institute (AIAI).
-Through various partnerships and collaborations, IAIS has surveyed or excavated over 500 sites, including the remarkable discovery of a 11,000-year-old camp site—one of the earliest known archaeological sites in Connecticut.
-Excavations are done in consultations with local tribal groups.
-In 1991, AIAI became the Institute for American Indian Studies (IAIS) as focus shifted to incorporate education and outreach alongside research.
-This should have been a time of growth and development for IAIS, but due to nearly a decade of financial mismanagement and disrespectful treatment of local Indigenous leaders and knowledge holders by a former director, IAIS lost much of its relations of trust and reciprocal respect with local Indigenous communities.
-From 2000 onward, IAIS has worked to rebuild these broken relationships, and to center Indigenous experiences and knowledge by supporting and advocating for Indigenous-only regalia workshops that promote cultural revitalization.
-IAIS seeks to create a community space for local Indigenous people where they can feel welcome and at home.
+Originally named the American Indian Archaeological Institute (AIAI), the Institute for American Indian Studes began in 1975 as a collaborative research hub between Indigenous (see our Hall of Elders) and non-Indigenous archaeologists and community members in western Connecticut.
+Through various partnerships and collaborations, IAIS has surveyed or excavated over 500 sites, including the remarkable discovery of an 11,000-year-old camp site – one of the earliest known archaeological sites in Connecticut.
+Excavations are done in consultation with local tribal groups.
+When AIAI became the Institute of American Indian Studies in 1991, the focus of the organization shifted to incorporate education and outreach alongside research to encourage more growth and development.
+Regrettably, a decade of financial mismanagement and disrespectful treatment of local Indigenous leaders had devastating consequences.
+Since 2000, IAIS has worked to repair broken relationships and rebuild trust with its Indigenous communities by supporting and advocating for Indigenous cultural revitalization.
+IAIS seeks to create a community space for local Indigenous people where they can feel welcome, respected, and at home.
 Our annual Veteran’s Day ceremony, which has taken place for nearly thirty years, honors Indigenous veterans of the armed forces.
-As our current Education Outreach Ambassador has asserted, “Truthful acknowledgment of our past is crucial to building mutual respect.”
-IAIS recognizes that, due to poor former leadership, it has a decade of false promises and missteps to reconcile.
+As appropriately articulated by our Education Outreach Ambassador Darlene Kascak (STN), “Truthful acknowledgment of our past is crucial to building mutual respect.”

-A respect for the earth and for all living things is central to Indigenous and Native American lifeways and this is reflected throughout our museum, which is nestled in 15 acres of woodlands and trails.
-On IAIS’s grounds we have Three Sisters and Healing Plants Gardens, and a replicated 16th century Algonkian Village that is used in our educational programming.
+A respect for the earth and for all living things is central to Indigenous and Native American lifeways, and this is reflected throughout our museum, which is nestled in 15 acres of woodlands and trails.
+Our grounds include Three Sisters and Healing Plants Gardens, and a replicated 16th century Algonkian Village that is used in our educational programming.
 Our first village was built in 1982 by Jeff Kalin, a local expert in stone, pottery, and traditional technologies.
 The construction of the village is based upon traditional knowledge and archaeological research and is built from locally harvested trees and stone.
 Visitors can walk our trails to explore the seasonal world of past Indigenous peoples, ending the walk in the replicated village.

-Inside, our museum exhibits help visitors to travel through time—displaying remarkable artifacts and telling stories of regional Indigenous peoples from the last ice age to now.
-IAIS offers permanent, semi-permanent and temporary exhibits, along with our workshops, lectures, book discussions and various other events such as the annual Green Corn Festival which has been hosted by IAIS since 2005.
-Open five days a week year-round, something exciting is always happening in these woodlands.
+Inside, our museum exhibits help visitors travel through time—with displays of remarkable artifacts and with stories of regional Indigenous peoples from the last ice age to now.
+IAIS offers permanent, semi-permanent and temporary exhibits, along with our workshops, lectures, book discussions and various other events such as the annual Green Corn Festival hosted by IAIS since 2005.
+Open year-round, something exciting is always happening in these woodlands.
 It is a place of respect and continual learning…a place of community.